sheabunge/visual-term-description-editor/readme.txt

 3. Viewing a tag archive page with the formatted tag description (using the Twenty Fourteen theme)

 == Changelog ==

+= 1.8.0 =
+* Fixed: prevent description from persisting in editor field after adding a new term [[#](https://wordpress.org/support/topic/description-content-remains-after-adding-new-term-in-visual-mode/)]
+* Fixed: always load underscore as a dependency of the word count script

 = 1.7.0 =
 * Added compatibility with qTranslate-X